On incompleteness of bond markets with infinite number of random factors: The model

-where we put The formula \eqref{eq:wz-for} defines a family of equations parametrized by a continuous parameter $T\in[0,\bar{S}]$.
-For each $T\in[0,\bar{S}]$ the equation describes the evolution of the forward rate on the interval $[0,\bar{S}]$.
+where we put The formula \eqref{eq:wz-for} defines a family of processes parametrized by a continuous parameter $T\in[0,\bar{S}]$.
+For each $T\in[0,\bar{S}]$ the formula describes the evolution of the forward rate on the interval $[0,\bar{S}]$.
 Denote by $\sigma_t$ a linear operator from $l^2$ into $H:=L^2[0,\bar{S}]$ given by the formula

 and $\alpha_t(T)=\alpha(t,T)$.
 In this notation the formula \eqref{eq:wz-for} has the following form:

 or equivalently, using a stochastic integral: